kyliebalotin/Coursera-Case-Study---Bellabeat/README.md

 After uploading the datasets into BigQuery, I checked all the datasets for the number of unique Id values.
 I noticed that the dailyActivity and hourlySteps datasets have more unique Ids than expected (>30).
 This decreases the reliability of the data and leads me to have some skepticism about the quality of the data.
 I did not delete any data, but I am aware this does not match my expectation of what the data should look like (30 participants = 30 unique Ids).
 When I checked the dailyActivity and hourlyStep Ids, I saw overlap.
 The queries used for these steps are saved in the [FitBit Data folder](https://github.com/kyliebalotin/Coursera-Case-Study---Bellabeat/tree/main/Analysis/FitBit_Data).

 ## Analysis
 There is a folder within this repository storing the analysis process for the project's data.
+The Big Ideas survey was analyzed in R, and the documentation for this analysis and subsequent visualizations can be found in the file (BigIdeas_Analysis.html)[file:///Users/kyliebalotin/Github/Coursera-Case-Study---Bellabeat/Analysis/Big_Ideas_Analysis/BigIdeas_Analysis.html].
+The FitBit Fitness Tracker data was analyzed using a combination of SQL and R.

 ## Key Findings